-Subotiz consolidates disputes from Subotiz Payments and PayPal into a single dispute management dashboard, giving merchants a clear view of contested orders and their status.
-By centralizing payment disputes in one place, merchants can track activity, understand dispute reasons, and take timely actions to protect revenue and customer trust.
+The Dispute Management feature in Subotiz consolidates disputes from Subotiz Payments and PayPal into a single dashboard, allowing merchants to clearly view dispute cases and their current status.
+By centralizing all disputes, merchants can track activity, understand dispute reasons, and respond within deadlines to protect revenue and customer trust.

 Understanding Disputes